Skip to main content

 RecordRepresents when camera is recording (active for both pre and post-trigger recording)

-TriggerUsed to start and/or stop the recording, dependent on the frame buffer's trigger offset
+TriggerUsed to trigger camera's frame buffer and stop the recording, dependent on the frame buffer's trigger offset

 Mode